Të Paekspozuarit

 Të Paekspozuarit (The Unexposed) is an Albanian political talk show hosted by journalist Ylli Rakipi.
-The program first aired on Ora News on 22 January 2015 and has since been broadcast on several national networks, currently airing on MCN TV.
+The program first aired on Ora News in January 2015 and currently airs on MCN TV.
 The show focuses on major political and social developments in Albania through interviews, debates, and investigative reports.

 History

 The program debuted on Ora News in 2015, quickly gaining attention for its confrontational style of interviews with leading Albanian politicians.
 It later moved to News 24 and subsequently to Top Channel, before joining MCN TV, where it continues to air.